him4lik/Portfolio/README.md

 python manage.py migrate
 ```
 #### Database data insertion
-Go to '/admin/' and create 'Infos' and 'Project' models
+Run Server, Go to '/admin/' and create 'Infos' and 'Project' models

 ## In Action